sweng-epfl/public/documentation/Exams.md

 Each theoretical question should have a rubric with three, or four at most, expected "fully correct" answers.
 _This limit makes grading scalable, do not exceed it_.
 Graders will then create alternate "partially correct" rubric items as they see them.
-The private grading criteria may contain additional information, such as "we will not accept X here because...", or "Y should only get 2/4 points here because...".
+The private grading criteria may contain additional information, such as "X is unacceptable here because...", or "Y should only get 2/4 points here because...".

 Sub-questions start with the minimum amount of context necessary.
 They then have a question, a placeholder for answers, and grading criteria, in the following format:
 ```